 Summary : Explore the mythical White Continent.
-Seeing not only the Antarctic Peninsula but also South Georgia, a sub-Antarctic region formed by an underwater mountain chain that extends from the Andes to the Antarctic Peninsula.
-All the wildlife of the Far South can be found there.
-You will go ashore at the splendid sites of Gold Harbor or Fortuna Bay, walking amongst the penguins, and will be able to approach the elephant seals basking in the weak southern sun.
+Discover not only the Antarctic Peninsula but also South Georgia, and the Falkland Islands.
+You will go ashore at splendid sites like Gold Harbor and Fortuna Bay in South Georgia, walk among the penguins, and approach elephant seals basking in the weak southern sun.
 But the highlight will come at Salisbury Plain which is home to more than 250,000 king penguins with their orange-yellow crowns.
-The ancient whaling station of Deception Island will reveal its amazing colony of chinstrap penguins.
+The ancient whaling station of Deception Island will reveal its delightful colony of chinstrap penguins.
 Sail the famous Drake Passage and carve through waters often populated by killer whales, humpback whales and other cetaceans – an amazing sight.

 Activities : Birding, Child-Friendly, Hiking

 Just-Released Offer Save up to 20% off.
 Single Traveler Offer.

 NEW for 2016/17 - Boot rental now included.